 What happens if the developer delays completion?

-A well-drafted sale agreement should include penalty clauses or compensation mechanisms for construction delays.
+Contracts should include penalty clauses for delays.

 How can I verify land ownership?

-Can banks finance off-plan property purchases?
+Can banks finance off-plan purchases?

 How much deposit is required?